RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Prevalence & Epidemiology

 RNU2-2 disorders are now recognised as among the most prevalent monogenic causes of NDDs.
-Key prevalence estimates from major cohort studies:
+Key prevalence estimates from major cohort studies, as reported in peer-reviewed publications:

 Clinical Implication

-Given these prevalence estimates, a clinician evaluating undiagnosed DEE or NDD cases should consider RNU2-2 sequencing with high priority — particularly for cases with prior negative standard panel or exome testing.
-The yield from WGS-based screening is likely to be substantial in undiagnosed NDD cohorts.[3][4]
+Given these prevalence estimates, a clinician evaluating undiagnosed DEE or NDD cases should consider RNU2-2 sequencing with high priority — particularly for cases with prior negative standard panel or exome testing, which by design will not have interrogated this gene.
+The yield from WGS-based screening is substantial.
+Because the recessive disorder is amenable to preconception counseling and prenatal genetic diagnosis, identification of carriers in families with an affected child has direct reproductive implications.[3][4]

 REF